lucapette/dotfiles/README.markdown

   that is not working well with my `set autochdir` in Vim.
 The script fixes my problem and works in combination with `CDPATH` a very nice feature that is very useful if you keep all your code in one directory.
 I even added autocompletion for the script.
-I said *even* because zsh autocompletion is still black magic for me.
+I wrote *even* because zsh autocompletion is still magic for me.

 # License